The 5 Things Men 40+ Want in Life (and How to Get Them)

 But keep in mind, while it’s great to do the processing on the therapists couch, the real change and growth happens when you ‘walk out of the therapists office’ and learn to fully represent who you are in important relationships ‘outside’ of the therapy room.

-In the first half of life, men tend to have colleagues and friends through work.
-They “talk shop” and yarn about the footy.
-But it often stays at the surface.
-Now at 40+ they can find themselves alone, isolated or lonely, wanting a deeper level of connection with other men outside of work.
-They want to talk about the “real shit”—the urgent life events they’re going through—the losses, the deaths, the physical health problems, the redundancy, the parenting challenges, the mental health struggles, the divorce, the custody battle, the pain.
+Now, at 40+, they can find themselves alone, isolated, or lonely, wanting a deeper or more “real” connection with other men outside of work They want to talk about the “real life shit”—the urgent life events they’re going through—the losses, the deaths, the physical health problems, the redundancy, the parenting challenges, the mental health struggles, the divorce, the custody battle, the pain.
 They feel the need to be heard, understood, seen and “got” by other men.
-At the same time, they want to find other men who have already walked the path they’re now walking.
-Men “who’ve been there and done it.”
-These men: act like mentors or role models; inspire them; express values or ways of being they’d like to adopt; act as real life examples of what they could be; demonstrate ways of finding new meaning and purpose; pass back the map, steps and guidance to navigate through unknown territory; provide support and structure; and pull them forward into a new version of themselves.

-Here’s how you find friends and a deeper level of connection with other men:
+Here’s what I’ve noticed about how blokes find friends and a deeper connection with other men:

-Here’s what I’ve noticed about how blokes organise catch-up’s.
-Firstly, they make the catch-up’s a priority, put in effort and take an active role in initiating the catch-up, and; second, they formally structure the catch-up’s ahead of time, create an appointment, set a date and lock them in the calendar for the week/month/year.
-Now we’ve laid the groundwork for how to organise the catch-ups, we can get into how you actually do it:
+First, they organise regular catch-ups with other men, built on a supportive framework: First, they make the catch-up’s a priority, put in effort and take an active role in initiating the catch-up; second, they establish a purpose, intention or topic for the catch-up; third, they have a format for the catch-up—a regular meeting location and time frame; and finally, they formally structure the catch-up’s ahead of time, create an appointment, set a date and lock them in the calendar for the week/month/year.

 • Deepen friendships: Identify the “surface” friends that you feel could open up with at a deeper level and say, “Hey, can we catch-up for a coffee?
 There’s something I need your help with.”